 Dear Members,

-I have not come across any State or Central Act which allows us to take work for more than 48 hours in a week & 9 hours on any one day.
-I do not thing any of the Act allows us to take work for 9.30 hours per day.
-If this is there then half an hour is to be considered as OT.
-I have gone through the Punjab Shops & Commercial Establishment Act, 1958, Delhi Shops & Establishment Act & Bombay Shops & Establishment Act, 1948 but could not find any such provision which allows us to take work for more than 9 hours on any one day of the week.
-If any of the Acts allows us to take 9.30 hours (actual working) then let us know for our better understanding.
-If I am wrong plz correct me.
+I have not come across any State or Central Act that allows us to work for more than 48 hours in a week and 9 hours on any one day.
+I do not think any of the Acts allow us to work for 9.30 hours per day.
+If such a provision exists, then half an hour is to be considered as overtime.
+I have reviewed the Punjab Shops & Commercial Establishment Act, 1958, Delhi Shops & Establishment Act, and the Bombay Shops & Establishment Act, 1948, but could not find any such provision that permits us to work for more than 9 hours on any one day of the week.
+If any of the Acts permit working for 9.30 hours (actual working hours), kindly inform us for better understanding.
+If I am mistaken, please correct me.

 From India, Delhi

-If your company decliare 5 days working in a week, and any employee work more than 5 days then company are liable to pay as overtime for extra working days/hrs.
+If your company declares 5 days of work in a week, and any employee works more than 5 days, then the company is liable to pay overtime for the extra working days/hours.

 Arup Roy